It’s never too early in the week for these sake cocktails! I’m not exaggerating when I say you need to try them ASAP.

 However, it uses just five ingredients and is simple to pull together.
 Therefore, it’s also an excellent choice for simpler affairs.

-Because of its fruity taste, it’s perfect for the spring and summer months.
+Because of its fruit forward taste, it’s perfect for the spring and summer months.
 It’s easier to find the lychee during those months, as well.

 We are sorry that this post was not useful for you!